Grenada Charter Yachts

 3. Being hassled by the fruit and vegetable vendors

-4. Going down south to avoid hurricanes only to have to find a place to tie up for a storm (yes, during charter)
+4. Going down south to avoid hurricanes only to find a place to tie up for a storm (yes, during charter.
+We were in the mangroves at Carriacou for a couple days)

-5. Torrential rains and Italian clients who kept on insisting that our boat was not the one the charter broker booked them on.
+5. Torrential rains and Italian clients who insisted that our boat was not the one the charter broker booked them on.

 6. Before Port Louis Marina was built (yes, it was that long ago!)
 In Grenada, being scared to go ashore in the town